SeelabFhdo/lemma/de.fhdo.lemma.service.intermediate.metamodel/doc/source/body.rst

         :java:type:`Protocol specifications <IntermediateProtocolSpecification>`
         assigned to the microservice.
-There might be exactly one protocol specification per :cpp:enum:`communication type <CommunicationType>`.
+There might be exactly one protocol specification per communication type.

         ..
 NOTE::

-            In case the microservice had no protocols assigned in the source Service Model, the default protocols of the missing :cpp:enum:`communication types <CommunicationType>` are taken from
+            In case the microservice had no protocols assigned in the source Service Model, the default protocols of the missing communication types are taken from the assigned
-            the assigned
             :ref:`technologies <link__IntermediateMicroservice_technologies>`.
             That is, the attribute is only empty if the microservice had no protocol-defining technology assigned.